Make an advising appointment to:

 Please note that all prerequisite coursework does not need to be completed before application, but before matriculation.
 Students interested in the UTEP SoP can apply up to a year in advance and so will still be able to complete courses during the Fall in which they submit their application, the Spring after they apply, and potentially the Summer after they apply as well, if necessary.

 Please also note that students can complete a bachelor’s degree before enrolling into the PharmD program, but are not required to.
 It has been our experience that some of the most competitive and successful students have earned a bachelor’s degree prior to attending pharmacy school.

-- Prerequisite Coursework completed with a grade of "C" or better.
+- Prerequisite Coursework must all be completed with a grade of "C" or better.